openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 We will implement a two-way sync controller that synchronises Machines and related resources between the Machine API and Cluster API equivalents.

 Using a new field on the Machine API resource, users will be able to choose which API is authoritative.
-Any discrepancy between the non-authoritative resource and the authoritive resource will be overwritten by the sync controller to match the authoritative resource.
+Any discrepancy between the non-authoritative resource and the authoritative resource will be overwritten by the sync controller to match the authoritative resource.

 When the API is non-authoritative, the controllers should be paused (ignore the resource), allowing the authoritative API’s controller to perform the reconciliation actions required.

 ### Workflow Description

-In this workflow, the **cluster admin** is responsible for the infrastructure provisioning for the cluster.
+In this workflow, the **cluster admin** (or equivalent controller, e.g. Hive) is responsible for the infrastructure provisioning for the cluster.
+Machine API and Cluster API represent different API group versions, but with similar resources.
+This workflow allows switching management of the infrastructure resources (eg EC2 instances) from the former API, to the new API.

 When the cluster admin wishes to migrate a MachineSet from Machine API to Cluster API, the following procedure is required:
 1. Identify the MachineSet to migrate to Cluster API
-1. Use the `oc edit` or a patch command to update the value of the `spec.authoritativeAPI` field to `cluster.x-k8s.io`
+1. Use the `oc edit` or a patch command to update the value of the `spec.authoritativeAPI` field to `ClusterAPI`
-1. The sync controller verifies that the move from Machine API to Cluster API is valid and that the Cluster API version of the resource is fully synced with the Machine API version
+1. The migration controller verifies that the `Snychonrized` condition is currently set to `True`, verifying no long standing synchronization errors
-1. The `status.authoritativeAPI` field is updated to `transitioning.to.cluster.x-k8s.io` and the `status.synchronizedGeneration` is updated to the current generation of the authoritative resource
+1. The `status.authoritativeAPI` field is updated to `Migrating` by the migration controller
 1. The Machine API controller acknowledges the change and sets the `Paused` condition to `True`
+1. The sync controller ensures the latest changes are synchronised between the old authoritative resource and the new, the `status.synchronizedGeneration` is then updated to the current generation of the old authoritative resource
+1. The migration controller verifies that the move from Machine API to Cluster API is valid by checking that the synchronized generation is up to date
-1. The `status.authoritativeAPI` field is updated to `cluster.x-k8s.io`
+1. The migration controller updates `status.authoritativeAPI`  to `ClusterAPI`
 1. The Cluster API controller takes over management of the MachineSet going forwards

-To migrate back from Cluster API to Machine API, the procedure is the same, however, the value of the field should be set to `machine.openshift.io`.
+To migrate back from Cluster API to Machine API, the procedure is the same, however, the value of the field should be set to `MachineAPI`.
-The transitional state will be `transitioning.to.machine.openshift.io` and the sync controller will wait for the Cluster API controllers to acknowledge the change before allowing the Machine API controllers take over management of the resource.
+The transitional state will be `Migrating` again but the sync controller will wait for the Cluster API controllers to acknowledge the change before allowing the Machine API controllers take over management of the resource.
+In both cases, the combination of the `Migrating` status value and the spec `MachineAPI`/`ClusterAPI` value allows the migration controller to determine which direction the intended migration is currently taking.

 When the conversion cannot proceed for some reason, for example, a feature is in use in Machine API that is not present in Cluster API, the following will happen:
 1. Cluster admin identifies a MachineSet to migrate to Cluster API
-1. Cluster admin uses `oc edit` to update the value of the `spec.authoritativeAPI` field to `cluster.x-k8s.io`
+1. Cluster admin uses `oc edit` to update the value of the `spec.authoritativeAPI` field to `ClusterAPI`
-1. The sync controller verifies that the move from Machine API to Cluster API is not valid and that the Cluster API version of the resource is not fully synced with the Machine API version
-1. The sync controller adds a `Synchronized` `False` condition to the MachineSet to indicate that the migration cannot proceed
+1. The migration controller determines that the `Synchronized` condition is set to `False`, showing a long standing conversion error
 1. The `status.authoritativeAPI` field is not updated and the `status.synchronizedGeneration` is not updated
+1. The Machine API controllers continue to manage the MachineSet.
 1. Where appropriate, the cluster admin contacts support for additional help/timelines for availability of the missing feature

-1. The Machine API controllers continue to manage the MachineSet
+Long standing syhcnronization errors, where the admin has requested a transition by changing the `authoritativeAPI`, will result in alerts firing to indicate to the cluster admin that the transition is not occurring as they requested.

 #### Workflow extension